-A Cor-Ten steel box envelops a structurally independent auditorium, a thrilling space that successfully combines scale and intimacy – between actors and audience, and within the audience itself.
-The Other Place has been transformed to provide a front-of-house with its own dramatic impact, and back-of-house facilities.
-The reactions of actors, audiences and critics have been universally positive: the RSC’s new Courtyard Theatre is both charismatic and innovative.
-This book tells the story of the Courtyard Theatre, from the roots of the design in the history of thrust stages to the details of collaboration and leadership that delivered what Michael Billington in The Guardian called ‘a bit of a smasher’.
+This book tells the story of the Royal Shakespeare Company’s Courtyard Theatre in Stratford-upon-Avon, from the roots of its design in the history of thrust stages to the details of collaboration and leadership that delivered what Michael Billington in The Guardian called ‘a bit of a smasher’.
 It received a RIBA National Award in 2007.

 The RSC’s brief for Ian Ritchie Architects was phenomenally challenging: it was for a temporary transitional building that could be unbolted and recycled, cost less than £6 million, and be ready to stage its first performance less than twenty months later.
 The Courtyard Theatre opened on 7 July 2006, on time and within budget.